CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 Select **Test** to verify you are sent to the right place and can log in.
 If it is not working, you are logged out.
 Check your specification and retest the configuration until it is working properly.

 Select **Close**.
-The SSO Config card reflects the configuration.
+The card reflects the configuration.

     {{<figure src="/images/netq/netq-mgmt-sso-saml-config-disabled-330.png" alt="sso config card displaying a SAML configuration with a disabled status" width="200">}}

-To require users to log in using this SSO configuration, click **change** under the current Disabled status and enter your administrator password.
+To require users to log in using this SSO configuration, select **change** under the current Disabled status and confirm.
+The card reflects that SSO is enabled.

 Select **Submit** to enable the configuration.
 The SSO card reflects this new status.